 21. Prevention of Insider Trading:

-The company has adopted a Code of Conduct for Prevention of Insider Trading with a viewto regulate trading in securities by the Directors and designated employees of theCompany.
-The Code requires pre-clearance for dealing in the companys shares andprohibits the purchase or sale of company shares by the Directors and the designatedemployees while in possession of unpublished price sensitive information in relation tothe company and during the period when the Trading Window is closed.
+The Company has adopted a Code of Conduct for Prevention of Insider Trading with a viewto regulate trading in securities by the Directors and designated employees of theCompany.
+The Code requires pre-clearance for dealing in companys shares andprohibits the purchase or sale of company shares by the Directors and the designatedemployees while in possession of unpublished price sensitive information in relation tothe Company and during the period when the Trading Window is closed.
 The Board isresponsible for implementation of the Code.

-All the Directors and the designated employees have confirmed compliance with theCode.
+All Board Directors and the designated employees have confirmed compliance with theCode.

 22. Auditors Report & Secretarial Audit Report:

 (i) Statutory Auditors:

-M/s Gaur & Associates Chartered Accountants auditors of the company wereappointed Statutory Auditors of your company from the conclusion of the previousAnnual General Meeting for a term of three years i.e. until the conclusion of the 31stAnnual General Meeting.
-They have confirmed the eligibility under Section 141 of the Actand the Rules framed there under for reappointment as Auditors of theCompany.
-As required under Clause 49 of the Listing Agreement the auditors have also confirmed that they holdvalid certificate issued by the Peer Review Board of the Institute of CharteredAccountants of India.
+M/s Gaur & Associates Chartered Accountants auditors of the Company wereappointed as a Statutory Auditors of the Company from the conclusion of the previousAnnual General Meeting for a term of three years i.e. until the conclusion of the 31stAnnual General Meeting.
+They have confirmed the eligibility under Section 141 of the Actand the Rules framed there under for reappointment as Auditors of the Company.
+As requiredunder Clause 49 of the Listing Agreement the auditors have also confirmed that they holdvalid certificate issued by the Peer Review Board of the Institute of CharteredAccountants of India.

-In term of Section 139 of Companies Act 2013 the company shall place the matter relating to suchappointment ratification by members at every Annual General Meeting.
-Sothe Auditor will be appointed every year by the shareholders.
-Thus an appropriate resolution seeking yourapproval to the said re-appointment is appearing in the Notice convening the AnnualGeneral Meeting of the company.
+In term of Section 139 of the Act the Company shall place the matter relating to suchappointment ratification by members at every Annual General Meeting.
+So the Auditor willbe appointed every year by the shareholders.
+Thus an appropriate resolution seeking yourapproval to the said re-appointment is appearing in the Notice convening the AnnualGeneral Meeting of the Company.

 (ii) Secretarial Auditors:

-Pursuant to the provisions of Section 204 of the Companies Act 2013 and Companies (Appointment andRemuneration of Managerial Personnel) Rules 2014 the Board of Directorsof your company have recommended the appointment of Pramod Kothari & Co. a practicingfirm of Company Secretaries holding Practicing No. 11532 as its Secretarial Auditor toconduct the Secretarial audit of your company for the financial year ending 31st March2016.
-The Report of the Secretarial Audit carried out is annexed herewith as "Annexure B".
+Pursuant to the provisions of Section 204 of the Act and Companies (Appointment andRemuneration of Managerial Personnel) Rules 2014 Pramod Kothari & Co. a practicingfirm of Company Secretaries holding Practicing No. 11532 were appointed SecretarialAuditor to conduct the Secretarial audit of the Company for the financial year ending 31stMarch 2017.
+The Report of the Secretarial Audit carried out is annexed herewith as "Annexure-A".

-The Board at itsmeeting held on 30th May 2015 has reappointed Pramod Kothari &Co. a practicing firm of Company Secretaries as Secretarial Auditor for conductingSecretarial Audit of the Company for financial year 2015-16.
+The Board at its meeting held on 29th May 2016 has re-appointed Pramod Kothari &Co. a practicing firm of Company Secretaries as Secretarial Auditor for conductingSecretarial Audit of the Company for financial year 2016-17.

 24. Business Risk Management:

 The Companys vigorous risk management framework identifies and evaluates businessrisks and opportunities.
-The company recognizes that these risks need to be managed andmitigated to protect its shareholders and other stakeholders to achieve its businessobjectives and enable sustainable growth.
+The Company recognizes that these risks need to be managed andmitigated to protect its shareholders and other stakeholders to achieve its businessobjectives and enable sustainable growth.
 The risk framework is aimed at effectivelymitigating the Companys various business and operational risks through strategicactions.
 Risk management is embedded in our critical business activities functions andprocesses.
 The risks are reviewed for the change in the nature and extent of the majorrisks identified since the last assessment.
 It also provides control measures for risksand future action plans.

-The company believes that the overall risk exposure of present and future risks remainswithin risk capacity.
+The Company believes that the overall risk exposure of present and future risks remainswithin risk capacity.